aalhour/PyCOOLC/README.md

 A (Work In Progress) compiler for the **[COOL](https://en.wikipedia.org/wiki/Cool_(programming_language))** programming language, written entirely in Python 3. **COOL** stands for **C**lassroom **O**bject **O**riented **L**anguage.
 Many example COOL programs can be found under the [/example_cool_programs](/example_cool_programs) directory.

+**COOL** is a small object oriented language that is type-safe, garbage collected, strongly types and type safe.
+It has mainly 3 primitive data types: Integers, Strings and Booleans (True and False).
+It supports control flow and pattern matching.

+A formal treatment of **COOL**'s Context-Free Grammar can be found at [/docs/CFG.md](/docs/CFG.md).

 ## DEV.
 STATUS

 Each Compiler stage is designed as a separate component, the following is the completion status of each one: